rhdunn/flite/README.md

 Where tar is gnu tar (gtar), and make is gnu make (gmake).

 Configuration should be automatic, but maybe doesn't work in all cases especially if you have some new compiler.
-You can explicitly set to compiler in config/config and add any options you see fit.
-Configure tries to guess these but it might be able for cross compilation cases Interesting options there are
+You can explicitly set the compiler in config/config and add any options you see fit.
+Configure tries to guess these but it might be unable to guess for cross compilation cases Interesting options there are

--DWORDS_BIGENDIAN=1  for bigendian machines (e.g. Sparc, M68x)
+-DWORDS_BIGENDIAN=1  for bigendian machines (e.g. Sparc, M68x, ar9331)
 -DNO_UNION_INITIALIZATION=1  For compilers without C 99 union inintialization -DCST_AUDIO_NONE     if you don't need/want audio support